Angelo Dawkins: The Street Profits (2017–present)

-On the July 12, 2017 episode of NXT, Dawkins and Kenneth Crawford, now renamed Montez Ford, started appearing in weekly vignettes as The Street Profits.
+On the July 12, 2017, episode of NXT, Dawkins and Kenneth Crawford, now renamed Montez Ford, started appearing in weekly vignettes as The Street Profits.
 On the August 9 episode of NXT, they made their return by defeating The Metro Brothers.
 The Street Profits would go on a winning streak, defeating the likes of The Ealy Brothers, Riddick Moss and Tino Sabbatelli, and local competitors.
-On the January 17, 2018 episode of NXT, The Street Profits suffered their first loss by The Authors of Pain (Akam and Rezar) to become number one contenders for the NXT Tag Team Championship.
-Later on, they entered the Dusty Rhodes Tag Team Classic, where they would defeat Heavy Machinery (Otis Dozovic and Tucker Knight) in the first round, but was eliminated by The Authors of Pain in the semifinals.
+On the January 17, 2018, episode of NXT, The Street Profits suffered their first loss against The Authors of Pain (Akam and Rezar), failing to earn a shot at the NXT Tag Team Championship.
+They entered the Dusty Rhodes Tag Team Classic, where they would defeat Heavy Machinery (Otis Dozovic and Tucker Knight) in the first round, but was eliminated by The Authors of Pain in the semifinals.
 The Street Profits once again entered the Dusty Rhodes Tag Team Classic in 2019, but were defeated by Moustache Mountain (Trent Seven and Tyler Bate) in the first round.

-Angelo Dawkins and Montez Ford (Street Profits) at AXXES in 2018.
+The Street Profits (Angelo Dawkins (right) and Montez Ford (left)) (right) at AXXES in 2018.

-On the May 1, 2019 episode of NXT, The Viking Raiders (Erik and Ivar) vacated the NXT Tag Team Championship and were challenged by The Street Profits, but the match ended in disqualification after The Forgotten Sons (Wesley Blake and Steve Cutler), and Oney Lorcan and Danny Burch got involved.
+On the May 1, 2019, episode of NXT, The Viking Raiders (Erik and Ivar) vacated the NXT Tag Team Championship and were challenged by The Street Profits, but the match ended in disqualification after The Forgotten Sons (Wesley Blake and Steve Cutler), and Oney Lorcan and Danny Burch got involved.
 A four-way tag team ladder match for the NXT Tag Team Championship was later scheduled for NXT TakeOver: XXV, where they won the NXT Tag Team Championship for the first time.
-They retained their title against The Forgotten Sons on the June 26 episode of NXT and against Oney Lorcan and Danny Burch on the July 10 episode of NXT, and against The Undisputed Era (Bobby Fish and Kyle O'Reilly) at NXT TakeOver: Toronto.
+They retained their title against The Forgotten Sons and the team of Oney Lorcan and Danny Burch on the June 26 episode and July 10 episode of NXT, respectively, and against The Undisputed Era (Bobby Fish and Kyle O'Reilly) at NXT TakeOver: Toronto.
 On the August 28 episode of NXT, they lost their title to The Undisputed Era, ending their reign at 88 days.
 On the October 2 episode of NXT, they failed to regain the championship from The Undisputed Era.